Lou-Hines/Movie_Production_Recommendations/README.md

 ## Conclusion and Next Steps
 ### Conclusion
-- Focus on the most profitable and riskless genres: Animation and Adventure
+- Further analyze the most profitable and least risky genres, Animation and Adventure
-- Catering towards foreign markets will increase profits Next Steps
+- Catering towards foreign markets will increase profits

 ### Next Steps
+- Explore different combinations of high-profit, low-risk genres
+- Explore successful films that were produced in foreign markets
+- Take a long-view: look at long-term historical trends
 - Explore directors and writers and their impact on profit
-- Explore different combinations of high profit low risk genres
-- Explore successful films that were produced in foreign markets

 ## Contact Information
 | Name | Email | LinkedIn |